AustinHackers/austinhackers.github.io/README.md

 This repo contains the new [website for the AHA group](http://takeonme.org).
 This is replacing the old (and nasty) website that was previously hosted at wikidot.
-It is a good project for begginners do download and fulfill your dreams.

 How to submit your speaker materials
 --